 Day trading in a cash account is similar to day trading in a margin account.
 Margin is the ability to use leverage to buy securities.
 Trading under a cash account significantly lowers your trading risks.
 Under a cash account, traders are not able to use leverage, pattern day trade, short sell and traders are subject to the three-day clearing rule.
 In addition day traders with a cash account are not able to file taxes under a trader status.

 The rules imposed on a cash account are intended to protect individual investors.
-With nearly 95% of traders losing money in the stock market, the Securities and Exchange Commission set these in place to prevent large initial losses in the stock market.
+With research showing that active, speculative traders who don't diversify their portfolios often losing money , the Securities and Exchange Commission set these in place to prevent large initial losses in the stock market.

 Traders are subject to the three day clearing rule, this means after a trader with a cash account sells a security they must wait three business days to access the funds to trade again.
 However, traders under the three day clearing rule are still able to use any settled funds to buy securities.
 Furthermore, traders with a cash account are not allowed to short sell securities.
 Short selling is the act of selling borrowed shares and then buying the shares back.
 Traders are also unable to pattern day trade, which is the act of buying and selling a security within a trading day four or more times in five consecutive business days.
 Lastly, traders with cash accounts are not able to use borrowed money to buy securities.